Exposure and ISO

 Colourful Xiaolanzhen alley lights at night

 Xiaolanzhen, Guangdong, 2016.
-I captured this image using a Fujifilm X‑T2 camera with the XF 56 mm ƒ/1.2 lens.
-Since I wasn’t carrying my tripod at the time, my only option for capturing an adequately bright and sharp photo was to shoot using ISO 3200.
+I captured this image using a Fujifilm X‑T2 camera paired with the XF 56 mm ƒ/1.2 lens.
+As I didn’t have my tripod with me at the time, my only option for ensuring an adequately bright and sharp photo was to shoot at ISO 3200.

 ISO simulates exposure

 To demystify the concept of exposure—to make it approachable for beginners—many writers present inaccurate explanations of what ISO is and how it works.
-Unlike the aperture and shutter, which are physical mechanisms, the ISO describes an electronic function that simulates changes to exposure.
-ISO is not a variable of exposure because it doesn’t affect the amount of light the image sensor receives.
-Instead, ISO settings determine how brightly the camera renders a picture given the exposure you have set using the aperture and shutter speed.
-Thus, ISO lets you change picture brightness without further adjusting your aperture or shutter settings or, if possible, changing subject brightness by adding or subtracting light from the scene.
+Unlike the aperture mechanism and shutter mechanism, which are both physical parts of the camera, ISO describes an electronic function that simulates changes to exposure.
+ISO is not a variable of exposure because changes to ISO on its own, without additional adjustments to aperture and shutter values, do not affect the amount of light the image sensor receives.
+Instead, ISO settings determine how brightly the camera renders a picture given the exposure you have set using the aperture’s light control and the shutter’s timing control.
+Thus, ISO allows you to change picture brightness without further adjusting your aperture or shutter settings or, if possible, modifying subject brightness by adding or subtracting light from the scene.

 iso and effective exposure animation

-In this example, both the aperture and shutter speed remain constant, leaving the ISO to change effective exposure.
+In this example, the aperture and shutter speed remain constant, making ISO the variable that adjusts the effective exposure.

 Many photography instructors describe ISO as an image sensor’s variable sensitivity to light.
-It’s a deceptively intuitive attempt at understanding the process but also categorically incorrect.
-There’s no commercially available, mass-produced image sensor with variable sensitivity to light.
-Unlike the photoreceptors in your retinas, which undergo chemical changes to become dark-adapted, image sensors’ chemical and physical properties remain unchanged when adjusting the ISO.
+While this explanation may seem intuitively helpful, it is categorically incorrect.
+No commercially available, mass-produced image sensor has variable sensitivity to light.
+Unlike the photoreceptors in your retinas, which undergo chemical changes to become dark-adapted, an image sensor’s chemical and physical properties remain unchanged when adjusting the ISO.

 ISO: image sensors and amplification